Khalid-Saifullaha/dream-11/README.md

 This project is used by the following companies:

 - Click on the  "Choose player" button will selected.
-- Click on the  "Choose player" button will see you selected Player number.
+- Click on the  "Selected" button will see you selected Player number.
 - Click on the  "Choose Available" button will see you all player.